mmilad/softpack/README.md

 </code>
 this would watch all files in your project with the extension '.scss' and compile it to css files

+every render or init function will get three parameters.
+ - context of current processed file
+ - object of current processed file
+ - configuration passed to softpack

 It comes with two function.
 <pre>